Splinters in the Air

-Splinters in the Air (aka, Splinters In The Air Force) is a 1937 British comedy film directed by Alfred J. Goulding and starring Sydney Howard and Richard Hearne.
-It is a loose sequel to the films Splinters (1929) and Splinters in the Navy (1931).
+Splinters in the Air ((also known as Splinters In The Air Force) is a 1937 British comedy film directed by Alfred J. Goulding and starring Sydney Howard and Richard Hearne.
+It was written by K.R.G.
+Brown, and is a loose sequel to the films Splinters (1929) and Splinters in the Navy (1931).
 It was made at Pinewood Studios.

 Premise

 An inventor is mistaken for his twin brother, and is forced to take his brother's place in the Royal Air Force.